 Jaime began her communications career in 2002 as a Senior Publicist and Editorial Associate for Miramax Books where she helped develop and implement publicity campaigns for numerous New York Times best-sellers, including Tim Russert’s “BIG RUSS & ME,” former Secretary of State Madeleine K. Albright’s “MADAM SECRETARY” and Queen Noor of Jordan’s “LEAP OF FAITH.”

+In these roles, Josh has helped establish campaigns goals, develop strategy, and execute a plan to win.
 Josh has presented around the world and served as a guest lecturer at the George Washington University School of Political Management.
-He lives in Washington, DC with his wife and son.
+He is a Political Partner with the Truman National Security Project and lives in Washington, DC with his wife and son.

 Prior to joining New Heights Communications, Aurora was a publicist at Sunshine Sachs for various global affairs, social issues and nonprofit clients including the Malala Fund, Jean Case and the Case Foundation, Water for People and Facing Addiction.